-With the cost of supplies still soaring due to the pandemic, and inflation continuing to blow up prices on everything from groceries to electricity, saving money is getting increasingly difficult.
-Once relatively easy expenditures like little home upgrades are no longer so easy when you’re paying around $5 per gallon for gasoline or forking over your entire paycheck just to get by.
+With the cost of supplies still soaring and inflation continuing to blow up prices on everything from groceries to electricity, saving money is getting increasingly difficult.
+Once relatively easy expenditures like little home upgrades are no longer so easy when you’re paying around $4 per gallon for gasoline or forking over your entire paycheck just to get by.

 It won’t meet all your needs, but there is one key destination to consider when looking to make small but meaningful changes to your dwelling’s decor and overall vibe: the dollar store.
 GOBankingRates consulted a number of home experts to find out their favorite cheap purchases that can be as low as $1.25.
 These items can go a long way in driving up your abode’s appeal, especially if you have a big imagination and a flair for arts and crafts.